loafey/master-thesis/Slut/7.0 - Outro/main.typ

 We have presented #ln:

 #indent[
-  - How it is transformed to machine ready code

   - How the code is translated into assembly code in multiple steps

-  - Some aspects of it's transformation
+  - Demonstrated that the language is usable

-  - Some future work
+  - Some future work that needs to be done
 ]

 We hope this language goes somewhere, but in any case, a solid enough base